Federal Tax Credits for Air Conditioners and Heat Pumps: Updated 2025

 How Do I Apply for the Tax Credits?

-To claim the tax credits, you will need to fill out a specific IRS form and file it with your tax returns.
-The 2023 form has not been released yet.
+To claim the tax credits, you will need to fill out IRS form 5695, Residential Energy Credits and file it with your tax returns.
+See these changes to requirements for claiming the Energy Efficient Home Improvement Tax Credit in 2025.

 Stay In The Loop